Travel Rounds

 *Recommended: [[Performance]], [[Persuasion]]*

-A member of the party must offer a skill of their choice and justify how their choice helps the party maintain their morale.
+The **Motivator** must offer a skill of their choice and justify how their choice helps the party maintain their morale.
 The Dungeon Master must accept this justification.

 The DC of the check is determined by the [[#Terrain Difficulty]].